Aberdeen Township, New Jersey

 Cliffwood Beach, located in Aberdeen Township, was a popular resort until multiple hurricanes from 1954 through 1960 destroyed its boardwalk and amusement areas.
 The beach has reverted to its natural state.

-Aberdeen Township is a township situated on the Jersey Shore in Monmouth County, in the U.S. state of New Jersey.
-The township is located within the Raritan Valley region and is a part of the New York Metropolitan Area, bordering both Old Bridge Township, New Jersey, in adjacent Middlesex County, New Jersey, as well as Staten Island in New York City.
+Aberdeen Township is a township in Monmouth County, in the U.S. state of New Jersey.
+The township abuts the Jersey Shore and is located within the Raritan Valley region.
+Part of the New York metropolitan area, the township both Old Bridge Township, in adjacent Middlesex County, New Jersey, as well as Staten Island in New York City.
 As of the 2020 United States census, the township's population was 19,329, its highest decennial count ever and an increase of 1,119 (+6.1%) from the 2010 census count of 18,210, which had in turn reflected an increase of 756 (+4.3%) from the 17,454 recorded at the 2000 census.

 Aberdeen Township was part of the Bayshore Regional Strategic Plan, an effort by nine municipalities in northern Monmouth County to reinvigorate the area's economy by emphasizing the traditional downtowns, residential neighborhoods, maritime history, and natural environment of the Raritan Bay coastline.
 The plan has since been integrated into the county's 2016 Master Plan.
 Aberdeen has worked with neighboring Matawan to build transit-oriented development around the Aberdeen-Matawan train station.